STScI-MIRI/ImagingFluxCal/README.rst

    the WebbPSFs for the outer regions.
    `calc_all_ees` runs all MIRI imaging filters for BD+60 1753 observations.

+3.5.
+Create the aperture correction reference file: create_apcor_reffile.py Uses the individual aperture corrections computed in step 3 to compute the aperture corrections with uncertainties (where possible) to create the apcor reference file in the correct format.

 4. Measure the flux in a fixed aperture: aper_one_filter.py.
    Measures the flux using an aperture and background annulus including applying the aperture correction.